FWangZil/AptoStall/app/README.md

 1. **Wallet Connection Failed**
    - Ensure Petra wallet is installed
-   - Check if you're on the correct network (devnet)
+   - Check if you're on the correct network (testnet)

 2. **Transaction Failed**
    - Verify you have sufficient APT balance